GoogleCloudPlatform/ramble/lib/ramble/docs/tutorials/shared/wrf_scaling_workspace.rst

 study on 2 different sets of nodes.
-This is primarily defined by the use of vector experiments, which are documented in the :ref:`vector logic<ramble-vector-logic>` portion of the workspace configuration file documentation..
+This is primarily defined by the use of vector experiments, which are documented in the :ref:`vector logic<ramble-vector-logic>` portion of the workspace configuration file documentation.
 Vector experiments were also introduced in the :ref:`vector and matrix tutorial <vector_and_matrix_tutorial>`.